How to start food truck

-It’s not such a crazy dream – Canada’s food truck industry is booming.
-According to Statistics Canada, there are an estimated 72,233 mobile food service operators nationwide in early 2022.
-Being a food truck operator allows you to be your own boss in a creative and dynamic sector that is steadily growing in popularity and revenue opportunity.
-But before you dive right in, it’s important to understand the ins and outs and what you will need to succeed.
+Canada's food truck industry is booming.
+Being a food truck operator allows you to be your own boss in a creative and dynamic sector that is steadily growing in popularity and revenue opportunities.
+But before diving right in, it's important to understand the ins and outs and what you need to succeed.

 Sign Up for ZenMail